 Surface water quality continues to be the most important issue to Otty Lake residents.
 The water quality on Otty Lake has been measured since 1971, although what has been measured and the techniques that were used have changed over time.
 (For more on the history of water quality monitoring, see the State of the Lake Report.)

-Overall these E.coli values for 2016 were good.
-Although we are unable to sample the entire lake for E.coli at the frequency of a monitored public swimming beach, these recorded values of E.coli would indicate that Otty can be generally regarded as a safe lake for swimming.
-Nevertheless, drinking untreated lake water is not advised.
+We are unable to sample the entire lake for E.coli at the frequency of a monitored public swimming beach.
+Nevertheless, these recorded values of E.coli would indicate that Otty can be generally regarded as a safe lake for swimming.
+Drinking untreated lake water is not advised.
+Please see the chart for a breakdown of the values of the E.coli sampling in 2018.

 Total Phosphorus is sampled as a measurement of nutrient loading of the Lake – higher levels can affect the health of the Lake, promoting algal blooms and excessive aquatic plant growth.
 We can all do our part to reduce nutrient loading at Otty by avoiding the use of fertilizers, ensuring that septic systems are in proper working order and creating vegetated shoreline buffer zones that will take up nutrients before they reach the lake.

 In addition to Phosphorus, Nitrogen is also an essential nutrient to support a living lake.
 The OLA has initiated a measurement program for nitrogen by sampling for Total Kjeldahl Nitrogen (TKN).
-The average value of five TKN samples taken at mid-lake in 2016 was 0.39 milligrams/Litre.
-The provincial objective for TKN is 0.5 milligrams/Litre.
+The average value of five TKN samples taken at mid-lake in 2018 was 0.51 milligrams/Litre.
+This was slightly above the provincial objective of 0.5 milligrams/Litre for TKN.

 Animal Life.
 An important aspect of the health of a lake is the amount of dissolved oxygen found in the lake water at various depths.
 Dissolved oxygen is essential to support a range of species from fish and insects to zooplankton.
 Some species, such as trout, require larger amounts of dissolved oxygen, particularly at depth.
 Other species such as carp and many types of zooplankton have adapted to live with low amounts of dissolved oxygen.